FidelElie/FiDev/apps/home/src/content/misc/what-this-website-means-to-me.md

 but was certainly better than actually using the site builder for any extended period of time.
-* Creating music posts took ages: I had to get all the assets and embeds for the different streaming services by google searching them - I attempted to write a desktop application that used python and webscraping to automate this but it never got to primetime in my workflow.
+* Creating music posts took ages: I had to get all the assets and embeds for the different streaming services by google searching them - I attempted to write a desktop application that used python and web-scraping to automate this but it never got to primetime in my workflow.
 * The old site was simple in layout and elements - simple is good...
 We like simple and I should try and keep the new site as simple as possible so I can actually get it to the point of releasing it.